Lam7150/allergy-assist/README.md

 3. Open a real-time hot reload preview with on the `Expo` app by scanning the QR code!

 ### Want to see the app in action?
-See our Final User Evaluation Presentation here: https://docs.google.com/presentation/d/1mJSZ58W3dd4nOWEs1GrWFLovjKzoAduSc5lWbgKWgAE/edit?usp=sharing
+See our Final User Evaluation Presentation <a href="https://docs.google.com/presentation/d/1mJSZ58W3dd4nOWEs1GrWFLovjKzoAduSc5lWbgKWgAE/edit?usp=sharing" target="_blank">here</a>

 ## Team
 Made by Lam Tran, Evan Eckels, Sabrina Li, David-Fernandez Wang, Alex Li Fall 2020.